tfoster-ut/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered
 I did not encounter any significant difficulties.
 It took me a minute to remeber how to complete the COUNTIFS formula and I needed to reference the hint to spark my memory.
 One challenge I had was combating my prior experience and formating preferences with Excel to comply with the course expectations.
 I was unable to name the Theater Outcomes sheet exactly as requested by the challenge because it excel wouldn't allow it.
+I did deal with a constant freeze scenario in which my frozen pane would affect my ability to scroll within a specific sheet.
+I was able to resolve the issue by simply removing the frozen pane.

 ## Results